jlevy/og-equity-compensation/README.md

   stock option is granted.
 - 🔸 The offer letter is not the actual grant of your equity.
-  After you sign your offer letter, ensure the company delivers you your actual equity grant docs within a few weeks.
+  After you sign your offer letter, ensure the company delivers you your actual equity grant documents within a few weeks.
   It is not uncommon for early-stage startups to be sloppy with their equity granting, and if they wait too long, you can be harmed because the fair market value (and exercise price) of the equity will have gone up during that time, which is money lost for you.